guddushah/BI-360-project---AtliQ-Technologies/README.md

 - Creation Of Different Views in a single report for different departments
 - Deploying the fully working Dashboard in Cloud.

-### Domain related terms understanding
+## Project based Learnings
+- Power BI
+- Data Modelling
+- Dashboard Creation & Designing
+- Project Charter
+- Stakeholder Mapping
+- Going through P&L Statements
+- Working on business transactions like creating Profit %, Gross Margin %, Forecast %, comparison in sales from previous periods etc.
+- The learning from this project was not limited to Power BI.
+The project has a business scenario where one has to go through the P & L statements where we needed to compare the performance of the products, product categories, markets, customers etc.
+- From providing the stats of finance to the performance of products in different markets among different customers is measured and displayed on the dashboards.
+- Understanding Financial terms like
     - Gross Price
     - Pre-Invoice deductions
     - Net Invoice Sales
     - Post-Invoice deductions
-- Net Sales
+    - Net Sales (NS)
-- COGs (Cost of Goods Sold)
+    - Cost of Goods Sold (COGS)
-- Gross Margin
+    - Gross Margin (GM)
     - Operational Expense
-- Net Profit
+    - Net Profit (NP)